 Since a meaningful portion of the reinsurance and insurance we write provides protection from damages relating to natural and man-made catastrophes, our results depend to a large extent on the frequency and severity of such catastrophic events, and the coverages we offer to customers affected by these events.
-We are exposed to significant losses from these catastrophic events and other exposures we cover.
+We are exposed to significant losses from these catastrophic events and other exposures we cover, which primarily impact our Property segment, in both the property catastrophe and other property lines of business.
 Accordingly, we expect a significant degree of volatility in our financial results, and our financial results may vary significantly from quarter-to-quarter and from year-to-year, based on the level of insured catastrophic losses occurring around the world.
 We view our exposure to casualty and specialty lines of business as an efficient use of capital given these risks are generally less correlated with our property lines of business.
 This has allowed us to bring additional capacity to our clients across a wider range of product offerings, while continuing to be good stewards of our shareholders' capital.